Scybin/scyboard/README.md

 ## 📦 Parts List

-*I am not sponsored or affiliated with the vendors listed below.
+*I am not sponsored or affiliated with the vendors linked below.
 This is where I prefer to purchase my products.*

 | Part                     | Quantity | Description                          | Purchase Link                                                                                                         | Datasheet                                                                                                            |
 |--------------------------|----------|--------------------------------------|-----------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|